Updated July 14, 2023

 Credit analysis is a process in which an investor or bond portfolio manager calculates a company’s creditworthiness or other debt issuing entities.
-It helps the investor and bond portfolio manager in measuring the risk linked to investing in companies or other debt issuing entities.
+It helps the investor and bond portfolio manager measure the risk of investing in companies or other debt issuing entities.

-It is a process in which a lender conducts an analysis over borrowers to know their creditworthiness and the risks involved in extending credit to them.
-The credit analysis process comprises various techniques, namely cash flow analysis, trend analysis, risk analysis, and ratio analysis, etc. All these analyses are done to determine the risk associated with investing and the amount of loss the lender can suffer.
+It is a process in which a lender analyzes borrowers to know their creditworthiness and the risks involved in extending credit to them.
+The credit analysis process comprises various techniques, namely cash flow analysis, trend analysis, risk analysis, ratio analysis, etc. All these analyses are done to determine the risk associats with investing and the loss the lender can suffer.

-It is a lengthy process, and it could take a few weeks to a whole month.
-A process of credit analysis involves several stages, and the following are the several key stages of credit analysis:
+It is a lengthy process that could take a few weeks to a whole month.
+The process of credit analysis involves several stages, and the following are the several key stages of credit analysis:

 - Information Collection: It is the first stage of the credit analysis process, and in this stage, an applicant’s credit history is checked by going through information such as repayment records, financial solvency, and transaction records with the banks.
 The lender also collects information about the purpose of loans and information regarding collateral for the loan.

-- Approval or Rejection: It is the last stage of the credit analysis process.
-In this stage, decisions are made by the lender after proper analysis of provided information as to whether to approve or reject the loan depending upon the level of risk.
+- Approval or Rejection: The last stage of the credit analysis process.
+In this stage, decisions are made by the lender after proper analysis of provides information as to whether to approve or reject the loan depending upon the level of risk.

 Example of Credit Analysis

 The credit analysis process can be understood better by taking an example of a financial ratio’s debt service coverage ratio used in the credit analysis process.
-The debt service coverage ratio is used to measure the cash flow available with the borrower to pay the debt.
+The debt service coverage ratio measures the cash flow available to the borrower to pay the debt.
 The DSCR below 1 indicates negative cash flow, and the DSCR above 1 shows positive cash flow.

 Credit Analysis Ratios